example42/example42.github.io/_posts/2021-02-11-hiera-merge-behavior.md

     lookup('users', { 'merge' => { 'strategy' => 'deep', }, 'value_type' => Hash})

-# Merge behavior configuration within hiera data
+## Merge behavior configuration within hiera data

 When using automatic data binding (naming hiera keys according to t eh class/parameter names) one can not directly specify the merge behavior as the lookup is done automatically.
 But hiera offers an option to use a special key called `lookup_options`.

 Within the lookup_options key one specifies a Hash.
 The key of the hash is the hiera key to look for.
 For each key you can then specify e.g. the merge strategy and the return value data type conversion.

 Let's have a look at the users with deep merge example from above.
 Let's assume we have a class class users with a parameter called users.
-To allow autoamtic data fetching the key in hiera must have the name `users::users`:
+To allow automatic data fetching the key in hiera must have the name `users::users`:

     # data/common.yaml
     users::users: